Soap opera: Internet and mobile soap opera

 With the advent of internet television and mobile phones, several soap operas have also been produced specifically for these platforms, including EastEnders: E20, a spin-off of the established EastEnders.
 For those produced only for the mobile phone, episodes may generally consist of about six or seven pictures and accompanying text.

 On September 13, 2011, TG4 launched a new 10-part online series titled, Na Rúin (an Internet spin-off of Ros na Rún).
 The miniseries took on the theme of a mystery; the viewer had to read Rachel and Lorcán's blogs as well as watch video diaries detailing each character's thoughts to solve the mystery of missing teenage character Ciara.

+In 1996, Canadian artificial intelligence researcher Chris McKinstry created the online soap opera CR6 (an acronym for Clickable Reality); despite its obscurity, it received some media attention at the time and featured talent such as Brendan Fehr; at least eight episodes of CR6 were released.
+It remains an early example of a web-series but despite the seemingly positive media buzz for the show, according to McKinstry, he lost over CAD$1 million on production and distribution costs, and CR6 was considered a failure; while McKinstry would take his own life in 2006, thanks to the series' historical context, CR6 has amassed a cult following from lost media searchers.

 Home video release

-Due to the massive number of episodes typically produced for a long-running soap opera (into the tens of thousands for some) and the fact many episodes are lost over time, home video release (in VHS, DVD or Blu-ray) of daily soap operas is generally considered impractical and impossible beyond occasional retrospective releases or highlights.
-A notable exception is the 1966-1971 series Dark Shadows, which has had its entire run of 1,225 episodes (with an audio recreation of its sole missing episode) released to home video.
+Due to the massive number of episodes typically produced for a long-running soap opera (into the tens of thousands for some) and the fact that many episodes are lost over time, home video release (in VHS, DVD or Blu-ray) of daily soap operas is generally considered impractical and impossible beyond occasional retrospective releases or highlights.
+A notable exception is the 1966–1971 series Dark Shadows, which has had its entire run of 1,225 episodes (with an audio recreation of its sole missing episode) released to home video.
 In the case of American "primetime soap operas" this generally does not apply as typically such series produce far fewer episodes (generally on par with that of other genres), allowing home video release.